Animal Behavior, Ecology, and Conservation

 Extended Learning Opportunities

-Students can explore various careers through internships, traveling with faculty to observe animals in their natural habitats, and engaging in research projects mentored by faculty.
+Students can explore various careers through internships, traveling with faculty to observe animals in their natural habitats, and engaging in community outreach projects.